-topsy turvy flower tower
+topsy turvy flower pot project

 They were really easy to do.
 We put flowers that fell out and down the edge of the pots AND we used them as a container garden for our strawberries.